-- Direct Method CLIL Method CONTENT Spoken everyday language.
+Direct Method CLIL Method CONTENT Spoken everyday language.
 Gradual sequences.
+Progression in knowledge, skills and understanding related to specific elements of a defined curriculum.
 OBJECTIVES Capacity to ask questions and to answer.
 Listening and Speaking communicative skills.
 Increase students' knowledge of subject content.
 Develop students' knowledge of content-related lexis.
-Develop all four language skills within a content- based context.
+Develop all four language skills within a content-based context.
 Develop academic skills such as note taking.
 Provide materials and information for further topic and language based studies.
 MATERIALS Posters, real objects, realia and texts.
 Pictures, diagrams, graphs.
 PROCEDURES Direct techniques with no use of L1: immersion.
 Questions and answers.
-Small groups and to help learners categorize the ideas and information in native speakers. the text.
+Small groups and native speakers.
+Use 'diagrams of thinking' to help learners categorize the ideas and information in a text.
+Visualization through images to make more comprehensible the text.
 Prediction and inferring of the main topic in the text.
 Useful language is highlighted in the text and categorize according to function.
 A variety of tasks is provided.
 ASSESSMENT Conversation and interview exams.
 Dramatization, explanation, summarizing.